What are Lever Type Mortice locks?

-Let me explain this a little better.
-It is called a deadlock because once the key is removed it stays locked until the correct key is used to make it function again.
+Let us explain this a little better.
+It is called a deadlock because once the key is removed it stays locked or open until the correct key is used to make it function again.

-In the image fig.1 you will also see that it has an armoured plate like extra piece of metal stuck on that looks about the size of a post-it.
+In the image fig.1, you will spot that it has an armoured plate like extra piece of metal stuck on that looks about the size of a post-it stamp.
 This plate is made from hardened steel and renders the lock practically undrillable.
-This combined with the fact that the lock is curtained means that the lock is more than likely BS3621 approved.
+The hardened plate together with the curtain means that the lock is more than likely BS3621 (British Standard) approved.
 This can be checked by looking at the faceplate of the lock where the bolt protrudes it will have a British standard heart and will be marked as BS3621.

 Confused yet?
-You can get the same lock without the armoured plate and this known as a 5 lever curtained deadlock.
-These are usually fitted internally, they are not insurance approved.
+You can get the same lock without the armoured plate and this is known as a 5 lever curtained deadlock.
+These are usually fitted to internal doors, they are not insurance approved.

 Sash locks are deadlocks, but they also provide an extra function.
-They have a latch mechanism incorporated which means when closed, the door will stay shut until someone presses a handle to open it.
+They have a latch mechanism incorporated which means when closed without being locked , the door will stay shut until someone presses a handle to open it.

 Generally, the latch is not lockable, therefore the bolt needs to be thrown independently to make the door secure.